Al-Fayhaa Stadium (Basra)

-Al-Fayhaa Stadium (Arabic: ملعب الفيحاء), also known as Mohamed Musbah Al‑Waeli Stadium is a multi-purpose stadium in Basra, Southern Iraq.
-The stadium is part of the much larger Basra Sports City complex, and is surrounded by many football training pitches, four Five Star hotels and other sports-related facilities.
+Al-Fayhaa Stadium (Arabic: ملعب الفيحاء), also known as Mohamed Musbah Al‑Waeli Stadium, is a multi-purpose stadium in Basra, Southern Iraq.
+The stadium is part of the much larger Basra Sports City complex, and is surrounded by football training pitches, four Five Star hotels and other sports-related facilities.
 It is currently used mostly for football matches and also has facilities for athletics.
 The stadium has an official capacity of 10,000 spectators.
 It is owned by the Government of Iraq.

-It hosts Naft Al-Basra SC and Al-Minaa SC football matches in the Iraqi League when attendance is low.
+It hosts Naft Al-Basra and Al-Minaa football matches in the Iraqi League when attendance is low.
 For crucial confrontations, it is the main stadium of Basra (65,000) that welcomes the games.

 Certificate

-The stadium obtained the IAAF Class 1 Certificate, which signifies that the stadium satisfies the highest norms and qualities in its field.
+The stadium obtained the IAAF Class 1 Certificate.

 Name

 Initially, the stadium had no specific name other than Basra Sports City Secondary Stadium.
 Later, it was agreed to rename it Al-Fayhaa Stadium in reference to the nickname of the city Al Basra.
-This name is still used officially and is the most common one.
+This name is still used officially.